 Finding maternity clothes that are cute and flattering can be annoying, but it’s do-able.

 Most stores have a maternity section, and there are plenty of websites dedicated to maternity wear.

 But what about clothes that make breastfeeding easier?
 What about affordable nursing clothing?

 That has been my issue – specifically when it comes to dresses.
 I don’t have as much issue with shirts as I do with dresses.

 So I thought as my first post for breastfeeding awareness month, I’d share a few tips for finding breastfeeding clothing, as well as adapting your current clothing.
 Many of these options are companies that are totally dedicated to making breastfeeding friendly apparel.
 However, I’ve also listed some stores and websites that also cater to this demographic.

 I saw this website when I was pregnant, and I loved all the options.
-I found that the products were affordable as far as nursing clothing goes, and you can get dresses, shirts, hoodies, etc. They have a wide selection of their clothing available on Amazon or you can buy directly from their website.
-I’m dying to get this cute wrap dress!
+I found that the products were affordable as far as nursing clothing goes, and you can get dresses, shirts, hoodies, etc.

 I was recently introduced to this line, and I love it.
 The outfits are stylish, affordable, and very comfortable.
 I was sent the Chic Cowl Nursing Dress in black lace, which I really loved.
 I paired it with a pair of colored tights, and it was very easy to discretely nurse in!
 I really liked how it was flattering everywhere.